Own-Data-Privateer/hoardy-web/extension/README.md

 - Go to `chrome://flags`.
 - Search for the `#extension-mime-request-handling` flag and set it to `Always prompt for install`.
 - (If you did not find such a thing there, then you Chromium fork does not support installations of third-party CRX files.)
-- Then, download the latest `pWebArc-chromium-*.crx` from [Releases](https://github.com/Own-Data-Privateer/pwebarc/releases).
+- Then, download the latest `Hoardy-Web-chromium-*.crx` from [Releases](https://github.com/Own-Data-Privateer/hoardy-web/releases).
-- The browser should prompt you if you want to install `pWebArc`.
+- The browser should prompt you if you want to install `Hoardy-Web`.
 - Confirm the install.

-There may or may not be automatic updates for `pWebArc`, depending of what your Chromium fork comes with.
+There may or may not be automatic updates for `Hoardy-Web`, depending of what your Chromium fork comes with.
 If it supports updates for third-party extensions, you will get updates, if it does not, you will not.
 The vanilla mainline Chromium comes without any such support.
 See below for how to fix it.